MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Outro
 -----

 And that's a wrap.
+Very happy to have finally published this tutorial that was hanging around for 4 month already haha.

 I really hope this was useful for you because this was the kind of informations I wish I had when starting looking for instancing !
 As always feedback is welcome.
-If you notice anything let me know on the PYCO discord (link in the footer) or e-mail me.
+If you notice anything let me know on the PYCO discord (link in the page's footer) or e-mail me.

 .. url-preview:: https://github.com/MrLixm/Foundry_Katana
     :title: GitHub - MrLixm/Foundry_Katana